Mercury13/unicodia/develop.md

 * When Unicode transitions from beta to release, go to ``MiscFiles/RawData`` and change addresses to final ones

 # Decapitalization rules
+There are several types of decapitalization rules, but the most frequent three are dictionary, idioms and exceptions.

+If exception triggers, it triggers and nothing else works.
+Exceptions also work for mixed case, when the rest rules are skipped.

+Otherwise first dictionary works, then idioms.

 1. Garay capital letter Ca
    * You should turn script mode on (it’ll automatically capitalize CA using keyword LETTER), and need one rule “GARAY”, flag TRIG_SCRIPT
 1. Myanmar Eastern Pwo Karen digit Zero